'Orange County Register' Presses Hum With Optimism

-BERGMAN: That was before the digital age, when newspapers were still hugely profitable.
-At the Register's headquarters, it sounds like a different era.
+"We haven't seen this kind of hiring since the early '90s," he says.
+That was before the digital age, when newspapers were still hugely profitable.

-They're printing more color, more pages: double the editorial section, two weekly high school sports sections, and a new daily business section.
+They're printing more color, more pages: double the editorial section, two weekly high school sports sections and a new daily business section.

-BRUSIC: Brusic doesn't think people stopped subscribing to newspapers because they didn't want to read them.
+Brusic doesn't think people stopped subscribing to newspapers because they didn't want to read them.
 He thinks it's because publishers made too many cutbacks.

-They've been offering less and attempting, in some cases, to charge more for it.
+"They've been offering less and attempting, in some cases, to charge more for it.
 And people are smart.
-People won't put up for that sort of thing.
-So we're now offering more.
+People won't put up for that sort of thing," he says.
+"So we're now offering more."

 Brusic has been at the Register for more than two decades, much of which was marked by big layoffs.

 Three years ago, the paper went into bankruptcy, but the changing economics of the industry were only part of the problem.
 The owners had saddled the paper with hundreds of millions in debt, and then cashed out.

-AARON KUSHNER: I'm not a media guru.
-I didn't grow up in the business.
+"I'm not a media guru.
+I didn't grow up in the business," he says.

 Speaking in his spacious, barely moved-in office, Kushner says his team's lack of newspaper experience could lead to a sense of optimism.

-"Perhaps we would have had a harder time maintaining that optimism if we had gone through everything major newspapers have been through.
+"Perhaps we would have had a harder time maintaining that optimism if we had gone through everything that major newspapers have been through," he says.

 Since Kushner took over as publisher, the Register website has cut back on blogs.
 A paywall is on the way.

-KUSHNER: When you see very smart people like Kohl's or J.C.
-Penney who are actively reducing what they are doing, digitally, in order to do more in print, they're not doing it because it's trendy.
-They're doing it because it's valuable and it works.
+"When you see very smart people like Kohl's or J.C.
+Penney who are actively reducing what they are doing digitally in order to do more in print, they're not doing it because it's trendy," he says.
+"They're doing it because it's valuable and it works."

-BERGMAN: Rick Edmunds, media business analyst at the Poynter Institute, agrees that advertisers are having second thoughts about digital.
-The problem is print advertising isn't doing any better.
+Rick Edmonds, media business analyst at the Poynter Institute, agrees that advertisers are having second thoughts about digital.
+The problem is that print advertising isn't doing any better.

-EDMUNDS: I'd put it in the category of interesting experiment.
-It's not what most people are doing.
+"I'd put it in the category of interesting experiment.
+It's not what most people are doing," he says.

-KUSHNER: We might be able to try a turn the fortunes of the LA Times to the point where it's growing on a similar trajectory as the Register.
+"We might be able to try and turn the fortunes of the L.A.
+Times to the point where it's growing on a similar trajectory as the Register," he says.